 Contributions of cash and promises to give - gifts received without donor stipulations are reported as revenue and net assets without donor restrictions.
 Gifts received with a donor stipulation that limits their use are reported as revenue and net assets with donor restrictions.
 When a donor-stipulated time restriction ends, or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities as net assets released from restrictions.
 Contributions that are originally restricted by the donor and for which the restriction is met in the same time period are recorded as revenue and net assets without donor restriction.
 Conditional promises are not recognized until they become unconditional, that is when the conditions on which they depend are substantially met.
+The BID has no promises to give as of December 31, 2022 and 2021.

-G. Allocation of Functional Expenses
+Allocation of Functional Expenses

-Westown BID contracts with The Westown Association of Milwaukee, Inc. to provide all of the services outlined in the operating plan.
-As a result, the functional expenses of the BID are allocated based on the functional expense allocation of The Westown Association of Milwaukee, Inc.
+The BID contracts with the Association to provide all of the services outlined in the operating plan.
+As a result, the functional expenses of the BID are allocated based on the functional expense allocation of the Association.

-H. Subsequent Events
+Subsequent Events

-Management of the Westown BID has evaluated all subsequent events through June 8, 2022, the date the financial statements were available to be issued, for possible inclusion as a disclosure in the notes to the financial statements.
-The Westown BID has identified no subsequent events that require disclosure in the notes to the financial statements.
+Management of the BID has evaluated all subsequent events through May 24, 2023, the date the financial statements were available to be issued, for possible inclusion as a disclosure in the notes to the financial statements.
+The BID has identified no subsequent events that require disclosure in the notes to the financial statements.

-December 31, 2021 and 2020 (Continued)
+Notes to Financial Statements December 31, 2022 and 2021 (Continued)